ArtesOscuras/Dicma.py/README.md

 <br>

-The `-n` flag will allow you to specify how many neighbors you want for any input word.
+The `-n` flag will allow you to specify how many neighbors you want for any input word (20 by default).

 `python3 dicma.py -p words.txt -o dictionary.txt -l -ml cc.es.300.bin -n 100`